Recursively-Constrained Partially Observable Markov Decision Processes: Experimental Evaluation

-The prevalence of high violation rates of C-POMDP policies across all of our environments strongly suggests that the manifestation of the \emph{stochastic self-destruction} behavior for C-POMDP policies is not a rare or exceptional phenomenon, but an inherent aspect of the C-POMDP formulation.
+Although the C-POMDP policies generally satisfy the C-POMDP expected cost constraints, the prevalence of high violation rates of C-POMDP policies across the environments strongly suggests that the manifestation of the \emph{stochastic self-destruction} in C-POMDPs is not an exceptional phenomenon, but intrinsic to the C-POMDP problem formulation.
 This behavior is illustrated in the Tunnels problem, shown in Figure~\ref{fig:tunnels problem}.
-CGCP (in blue) decides to go through tunnel $A$ $51\%$ of the time even when it observes that $A$ is rocky, and goes through tunnel $B$ $49\%$ of the time.
-On the other hand, ARCS never goes through tunnel $A$, since such a policy would be inadmissible.
-Instead, it goes through tunnels $B$ and $C$ depending on the observation of rocks in tunnel $B$ to maximize rewards while remaining admissible.
+CGCP (in blue) decides to traverse tunnel $A$ $51\%$ of the time even when it observes that $A$ is rocky, and traverses tunnel $B$ $49\%$ of the time.
+In contrast, ARCS never traverses tunnel $A$, since such a policy is inadmissible.
+Instead, it traverses $B$ or $C$ depending on observation of rocks in tunnel $B$, to maximize rewards while remaining admissible.

-Finally, the closed-loop inconsistency of C-POMDP policies is evident when comparing the open loop CGCP with the closed loop CGCP-CL.
-In all cases, the cumulative reward is decreased when going from CGCP to CGCP-CL, sometimes drastically.
-The violation rate also decreases, but not to $0$, suggesting that planning with C-POMDPs instead of RC-POMDPs can lead to irrecoverable behavior that cannot be addressed by closed-loop re-planning.
-As seen in CE and both CRS, closed-loop CGCP-CL also gets lower reward than ARCS while still having constraint violations.
-This implies that, even for closed-loop planning, RC-POMDP is more advantageous than C-POMDP.
+Finally, the closed-loop inconsistency of C-POMDP policies is evident when comparing open loop CGCP with closed loop CGCP-CL.
+In most cases (all except CRS(7,8)), the cumulative reward is decreased when going from CGCP to CGCP-CL, sometimes drastically.
+The violation rate also decreases, but not to $0$, suggesting that planning with C-POMDPs instead of RC-POMDPs can lead to myopic behavior that cannot be addressed by re-planning.
+As seen in CE and both CRS, CGCP-CL attains lower reward than ARCS while still having constraint violations.
+Therefore, even for closed-loop planning, RC-POMDP can be more advantageous than C-POMDP.